Winter Footwear and Traction Devices

 The next thing to look for in a winter trail running shoe is a Goretex upper to offer waterproofness to keep your feet dry.
+The SpeedCross and ThunderCross are also both available in Goretex models.
 With Goretex it can sometimes be a tradeoff however since they are waterproof, and keeping your feet warmer will sometimes cause them to sweat a little more.

 Wearing gaiters in the winter over your trail running shoes is also helpful to keep your feet dryer and warmer as well.
 Kahtoola makes a couple of great gaiters that I highly recommend.